leighshepperson/leighshepperson.github.io/_posts/2016-06-03-rust-register-virtual-machine.markdown

 }
 ```

-Finally, we'll extend the implementation of the `Instruction` enum by defining an `execute` method that uses patten matching on the `Instruction` variant to determine how to execute itself:
+Finally, we can extend the implementation of the `Instruction` enum by defining an `execute` method that pattern matches on the `Instruction` variant to determine what happens when it executes:

 ```rust
 fn execute(&self, registers: &mut [u16], ip: &mut usize) -> bool {